The story of Alexandra Aubertin, founder of Zero Waste Montenegro

-My interest for waste started 13 years ago in Cambodia.
+My interest for waste started in 2003 in Cambodia.
 I was volunteering there in the AIDS prevention sector and got asked to help one day with the kids working on the dumpsite near Phnom Penh.
 I couldn’t believe my eyes when I saw all those young kids working 10 hours a day bare hands or with a hook to find recyclables in this immense dumpsite.
 None of them was going to school and they were earning a few euro cents per day for their findings.
 Lots of them were injured by the sharp items in the dumpsite or by the metal hook they were using.
 Needless to say that it was a perfect environment for infections to develop.
 But what amazed me the most was the big smile on their face despite the tough life they were having.
 But why had those kids to live in our trashes all day?

 Zero Waste Europe works closely with the EU commission to get the laws changed.
 Zero Waste also supports companies to redesign their products and packaging to make them part of the circular economy.
 And finally the Montenegrin government has a major role to play by implementing the right policies and enforcing them.
 If Rwanda has been able to ban all plastic bags from its country for years, why couldn’t a small country like Montenegro also do it?

-We also want to work on projects which can have a direct impact on the level of waste being collected, recycled or reused, we have started a collaboration with Deponjia to advise them on improving the efficiency of their waste sorting facility, we also want to support one municipality to become the first Zero Waste Municipality in Montenegro which would be a major achievement.
-At the moment we are a small team of volunteers working on all those issues with a budget of zero, so we are looking for new volunteers with various skills, and financial support to help us achieved our goals, as there is so much to do!
+We also want to work on projects which can have a direct impact on the level of waste being collected, recycled or reused, we have started a collaboration with Deponjia to advise them on improving the efficiency of their waste sorting facility, we also want to support municipalities in Montenegro to join the Zero Waste Municipality movement in Europe, we already started working with Gusinje through our Zero Waste City program).